openedx/edx-documentation/en_us/shared/student_progress/course_answers.rst

 **Why don't I see a Question for some of my problems?**

-The value in the **Question** column is the accessible label for the problem.
-For more information about how to set up labels for problems, see :ref:`Create Exercises`.
+The value in the **Question** column is the question text that you identified for the problem with the accessible label formatting.
+For more information about how to set up labels for problems, see :ref:`Simple Editor`.

 Also, for problems that use the **Randomization** setting in Studio, if a particular answer has not been selected since early March 2014, the